Skip to main content

 What Self-Managing Actually Costs in Time

 The counter-argument to self-managing is always time.
+A National Association of Realtors survey found that individual landlords who use property management software spend significantly less time on operations than those using manual methods.
 Here’s a realistic breakdown of monthly time investment once your systems are set up:

 Task Time (per month, 10 units)